Disaster!: Technology

 Disaster! used Musion Eyeliner technology for the Frank Kincaid character.
 This technology uses techniques similar to the Pepper's Ghost effect that has been used in attractions such as Haunted Mansion and The Twilight Zone Tower of Terror at Walt Disney World Resort, as well as Universal's own Harry Potter and the Forbidden Journey at Islands of Adventure.
 Musion projects a high definition image onto the floor and onto a giant piece of acrylic glass, giving it the illusion that it is lifelike.
 It also gives the ability to interact with objects on stage, as can be seen in many parts of the attraction.

 Disaster! also utilized real-time editing to help produce the movie trailer for Mutha Nature that was shown at the end of the ride.
 Real-time editing captures shots and wirelessly transmits them onto the Disaster! ride vehicle, which then inserts those shots into the trailer.

 In media

 Disaster! appeared in the 2015 film Sharknado 3: Oh Hell No!.

+The subway station section of the attraction served as the Arena Rapid Transit System on the martial arts television show WMAC Masters.